-Wall space required in the equipment room depends on the type of cross-connect equipment being installed-Z100-type (modular), 66-type, or 110-type.
+Wall space required in the equipment room depends on the type of cross-connect equipment being installed-Z100-type (modular) or 110-type.
 The space required also depends on the size of the system.
-Adequate wall space must be provided for mounting the cross-connect equipment.
-AT&T System 75-Wiring, 555-200-111, provides details on the cross-connect hardware.
+The AT&T System 75-Wiring, 555-200-111, provides details on the cross-connect hardware.

-If existing cross-connect hardware is utilized, the space requirements and hardware requirements must be detailed in the system floor plan.
+If existing cross-connect hardware is reused, the space requirements and hardware requirements must be detailed in the system floor plan.
 Contact the Technical Consultant for assistance in planning for reuse of existing equipment.